davidchuen12/Group_22/README.md

 ---

-### input/output specifications and compilation and execution instructions
+### Input/output specifications & compilation and execution instructions

 Assume the number of table is 20 and the table size is 4:
 A 2D image should be shown like below: